robinhenry/gym-anm/README.md

 ```
 pip install coverage
 ```
-and then, from the root project folder:
+and then, from the root project folder, run:
 ```
 coverage run -m tests
 coverage html